samantharitter/mongo-cxx-driver/Configuring-the-Legacy-Driver.md

 The `mongo::client::terminate` function takes a grace period argument, specified in milliseconds.
 The shutdown routine will give background tasks the selected grace period to terminate cleanly.
 If they do not do so, `mongo::client::terminate` will return an error status.
 If the returned error status is `ExceededTimeLimit` it is safe to retry the call to `mongo::client::terminate`.
 Otherwise, a non-OK return status from `mongo::client::terminate` represents a permanent failure to shut down the driver cleanly.
 Please see the documentation for `mongo::client::terminate` for additional details.

 If you would prefer to explicitly manage the lifetime of the driver and not rely on `atexit`, you may pass a `mongo::client::Options` object customized by invoking `Options::setCallShutdownAtExit(false)`.
+It is then the responsibility of the application code to make an appropriate call to `mongo::client::terminate`.

 ## The `mongo::client::Options` class